 In short, PA SRECs can help renewable energy system owners earn real U.S. dollars for the clean electricity their solar panels produce.
 Under this solar program, energy credits are generated for every 1,000 kilowatt hours (kWh) of electricity that is generated by the panels and sent to the grid.

 To put this in perspective, Pennsylvania homes consume an average of 846 kWh of electricity per month.
-This means that solar systems designed to cover 100% of a property's energy demand will create about 10 SRECs every year, which a homeowner can then sell at current market prices.
+This means that PA solar systems designed to cover 100% of a property's energy demand will create about 10 SRECs every year, which a homeowner can then sell at current market prices.

 SREC prices vary, but Pennsylvania rates are hovering around $40 per credit in the early 2020s.
 Although Palmetto does not determine eligibility for SRECs, we have partnered with SRECTrade to help PA homeowners make the most out of their solar energy investments.
 For more information about this valuable PA solar incentive, please see our complete guide to Pennsylvania SRECs.

 Local Solar Rebates in Philadelphia

 Although it is not always sunny in Philadelphia, the City of Brotherly Love is one of the best places to go solar in the state, thanks to Pennsylvania solar rebates.
 Enacted in 2019, Philadelphia established its Solar Panel Incentive Program to encourage residential photovoltaic (PV) installations for city residents.